 It could be that you are unsure of what type of support you need and what may be available to you.
 Or perhaps you would just like to talk to someone who has an understanding of brain injury.
 Either way, we’re here to help.

 The team’s understanding of acquired brain injury and their knowledge of other services and organisations means they can help you navigate what other support you might be able to access.

 Our caseworkers can help resolve issues affecting your quality of life at home and in the community.
 They can provide you with direct, emotional and practical support and advice to help you cope and manage the changes in your life following your brain injury.

-The Headway Essex Help Line is available for you to call 8.30am to 4.30pm Monday to Friday (except on public holidays) and there is no fee for this support.
+The Headway Essex Support Line is available for you to call 8.30am to 4.30pm Monday to Friday (except on public holidays) and there is no fee for this support.
 Messages can be left out of hours and will be responded to.

 Many people who have a brain injury find our support group meetings very beneficial.
 The groups provide you with an opportunity to meet others who have a brain injury, to share information and to hear from experts in brain injury care and rehabilitation.